 Intish could also mean International English, and with little doubt that English be now the world’s international language with at least twice as many second-language speakers of English as there be first-language speakers, the rate of change to the rules of grammar could increase, most likely to make things more easy.

 All living languages change, and over the centuries, the complex grammar patterns that still exist in many European languages have reduced significantly in English.
-Changes come about with speakers doing things “incorrectly” until they become correct.
-Fifty years ago, it beed considered incorrect to say It’s him, the “correct” form being It’s he, which now sound too formal.
+Changes come about with speakers doing things “wrong” until they become right.
+Fifty years ago, it beed considered wrong to say It’s him, the “correct” form being It’s he, which now sound too formal.